Nobilis: Third edition

 The third edition rulebook, titled Field Guide to the Powers, was published by Eos Press in 2011, as the first volume in the Nobilis: the Essentials range.
 It was initially released on PDF, to be followed by a print version.
 The cover art is by Ciaoffen 师晓蒙.

 In the years following the release of the second edition, Borgstrom had changed her name to Jenna Katerin Moran, and the third edition was released under that name.

 In September 2012, the first sourcebook for third edition was released, named Nobilis: Antithesis, Minibook 1i.
 It was only released through the OneBookShelf network (RPGNow, DriveThruRPG, etc.) in PDF and softcover print-on-demand formats.

+Fourth Edition

+A fourth edition of Nobilis is currently in development by Jenna Moran and was planned to be completed in late 2024.

+Reception

+In his 2023 book Monsters, Aliens, and Holes in the Ground, RPG historian Stu Horvath noted, "Presented with formality and a certain poetic flare [sic], it's a type of game that was strange by the standards of the day; and for its trouble, it has gained a reputation of impenetrability.
+This characterization is unfair, and the long line of approachability-minded storygames that have followed in the wake of Nobilis demonstrate that a reappraisal is warranted."